adrifoster/adrifoster.github.io/FATES.md

 For more information about FATES, see the [GitHub page](https://github.com/NGEET/fates).
 <br>
 <br>
-## Applications within NEON network
+## Applications within the NEON network

 I am currently working on applying FATES at several sites within the [National Ecological Observatory Network](https://www.neonscience.org/) (NEON).
 With FATES, we are necessarily in the business of capturing ecological processes across multiple scales, such as the cell-level processes of photosynthesis and transpiration, leaf-level processes like stomatal conductance and the impact on boundary layer dynamics, as well as tree and stand level processes like carbon allocation and competition for resources.